 There is a palette with the predefined color set on the left side of the Font Color dialog, and a spectrum on the right side of the dialog.
 You can select a color from the palette or directly from the spectrum.
 Refer to the Colors topic to find out how to set up the palette.

-Tracking is a spacing between characters.
+Tracking is the spacing between characters.
 Negative values make text narrower, positive values make it wider, and

 0 is the default tracking of the font: